jeftegoes/AwsOverview/AWS Elastic Beanstalk.md

 - Preconfigured Docker
 - If not supported, you can write your custom platform (advanced)

-# 4. Deployment Options for Updates
+# 4. Deployment options for updates

 - **All at once (deploy all in one go):** Fastest, but instances aren't available to serve traffic for a bit (downtime).
 - **Rolling:** Update a few instances at a time (bucket), and then move onto the next bucket once the first bucket is healthy.